mle2718/READ-SSB-CostofClimateChange/README.md

 1. who worked on this project:  Min-Yang Lee
-1. when this project was created: Jan, 2021
+1. when this project was created: October, 2024
-1. what the project does: Helps people get organized.
-Shows how to get data from NEFSC oracle
+1. what the project does: Extract data for the Cost of Climate Change project
-1. why the project is useful:  Helps people get organized.
-Shows how to get data from NEFSC oracle
+1. why the project is useful:  Extract data for the Cost of Climate Change project
 1. how users can get started with the project: Download and follow the readme
 1. where users can get help with your project:  email me or open an issue
 1. who maintains and contributes to the project.
 Min-Yang